There are more than 400,000 people living with Down syndrome in the United States.

 - Functional abilities and limitations of the beneficiary:

-- Current living arranges and needs for the future
+- Current living arrangements and needs for the future

 - Any government benefits received by the beneficiary